thelbane/Apple-II-Programs/docs/_posts/2026-01-31-deconstructing-the-fifteen-puzzle.md

 POKE184,21+(Z=0)*84
 ```

-On the first run, `Z` is 0 (uninitialized variables default to zero), so `(Z=0)` is true (-1), and we add 84 to position 21, jumping us to position 105 in the line—right after the RETURN where `Z=1` waits for us.
+On the first run, `Z` is 0 (uninitialized variables default to zero), so `(Z=0)` is true (1), and we add 84 to position 21, jumping us to position 105 in the line, right after the RETURN where `Z=1` waits for us.
 After that first run, `Z=1`, so subsequent GOSUBs execute the subroutine normally.

 ### The Tile Drawing Subroutine